walkerdb/garmagotchi/resources/drawables/README.md

 # How This Works

 This is a collection of all the drawable Garmagatchi characters that can be used.
-The primary character's assets that gets shown on your watch are all located in the `resources/drawables/main` folder.

-The `resources/drawables/main` folder must contain the following assets in SVG format with the corresponding names:
+For a custom garmagotchi avatar, `resources/drawables/me` folder must contain the following assets in SVG format with the corresponding names:

 1. `accessories_cold.svg`
 2. `accessories_hot.svg`